Chris Harris (rugby union)

-Christopher James Harris (born 28 December 1990) is a rugby union player who plays centre for Gloucester in Premiership Rugby and for Scotland.
+Christopher James Harris (born 28 December 1990) is a rugby union player who plays centre for Bath in Premiership Rugby and for Scotland.

 Early life and education

 Harris was born in Cumbria, England, and attended Trinity School, Carlisle.
 He played rugby whilst young at Carlisle rugby club.
 He married long time girlfriend Ruby Wilkinson on 13 August 2022.

 He studied at Northumbria University, gaining a 2:1 BSc in Architectural Technology in 2013.

 Rugby playing career

 Club

 Harris was dual registered with Tynedale RFC in National League 1 and also had a loan spell with Rotherham Titans in the Championship.

 In October 2014 Harris made his professional debut for the Newcastle Falcons, scoring a try against București Wolves in the European Challenge Cup.
 In December 2014, Harris scored two tries on his Premiership debut against Saracens.